atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 ---
-title: 'An Analysis of the Breweries and their Beers in the United States'
+title: 'Analysis of the Breweries and their Beers in the United States'
 author: "Caroll Rodriguez and Aaron Tomkins"
 date: "2/16/2018"
 output: